erikaduan/r_tips/tutorials/st-linear_regression/st-linear_regression.md

 interpretation and assumptions of our model.

-We will provide ourselves with a safety check, by secretly knowing the precise relationship between our independent variables and the outcome of interest.
+We will provide ourselves with a safety check, by secretly knowing the precise relationship between our independent variables and the outcome.
 This will obviously never happen in real life.

 Imagine that the amount of money a pet influencer earns per month is influenced by the following variables: